NC police: 35-year-old stabbing death of teenager is solved

-The body of the 15-year-old Trexler was found on the floor of a bedroom in her grandparents’ house in June 1984.
+The 15-year-old Trexler’s body was found on the floor of a bedroom in her grandparents’ house in June 1984.
 She had been stabbed several times in the upper chest and neck.
 An autopsy showed the blade of a knife had broken off and was found in her right shoulder.

 Police didn’t release the name of the suspect.
 But several media outlets reported a search warrant showed DNA was extracted in June from the remains of a man whose body was exhumed from a Salisbury cemetery in June.